elipousson/presentations/2016-06-28-explore-101-writing.md

 Lepore:

 > Another very wise historian once said, “You only ever know what you have to say when you think of a title.”
 I have often found that to be true.
-A title, though, is mainly an answer to your question, so one way to know it’s time to start writing is if a title springs to mind.
+A title, though, is mainly an answer to your question, so one way to know it's time to start writing is if a title springs to mind.

 Additional tools for beginnings include: